AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/authoring/webeditor/customization/hide-create-ditamap-webeditor.md

 ```

 - **Adding the customized code**

   Import the folder_options.ts and customoptions.ts to the index.ts file under /src.

 ## Testing

 - Login to AEM with a user who is not a part of authors group.
 The Create DitaMap option would be hidden on any folder's context menu as shown below.
+  This use-case has been added to GIT, please find related resources below.

 ![Hide create DitaMap option](../../../assets/authoring/ditamap-hide-non-author.png)